Greek-American cuisine: Areas with high concentration of Greek-American restaurants

-Various areas of the United States have hosted Greek-American cuisine with most prominent examples being Astoria, Queens, in New York City, Greektown, Chicago, Greektown Historic District in Detroit, Tarpon Springs, Florida and Greektown, Baltimore.
+Various areas of the United States have hosted Greek-American cuisine with the most prominent examples being Astoria, Queens, in New York City, Greektown, Chicago, Greektown Historic District in Detroit, Tarpon Springs, Florida and Greektown, Baltimore.
 Greek-American cuisine spread to the western US with immigrants who tended to work mining, smelting, and railroading towns in the region.
 In Salt Lake City Greek-American cuisine is a common part of the menu at fast-food restaurants such as Crown Burgers.

 Contributions

-Greek Americans have contributed a lot to American cuisine and to many of its recipes.
-For example, Greek immigrants invented the Coney Island Hot Dog.
-The first and most notable Coney Island Hot Dog restaurant, the American Coney Island, was founded in 1917 by Greek immigrant Constantine "Gust" Keros.
+Greek Americans have contributed a lot to American cuisine and many of its recipes.
+For example, Greek immigrants invented the Coney Island hot dog.
+The first and most notable Coney Island hot dog restaurant, the American Coney Island, was founded in 1917 by Greek immigrant Constantine "Gust" Keros.
 Gust brought his brother over from Greece and helped him open the Lafayette Coney Island restaurant next door.
 Additionally, in 1949, Greek immigrant, Nicholas Lambrinides, started Skyline Chili, which popularized Cincinnati chili, a culinary descendant of the Greek dish pastitsio.